 High tea and history mecca!

-Originally built by a wealthy priest in the 1890’s, Miramont Castle boast 7 different styles of architecture and houses many rooms of period furniture and clothing.
-Over the years, the castle has also been the recipient of many private collections and boast a firefighter display, a collection of WWI artifacts, and a sizable bit of Pikes Peak International Hill Climb memorabilia.
+Originally built by a wealthy priest in the 1890’s, Miramont Castle boasts seven different styles of architecture and houses many rooms of period furniture and clothing.
+Over the years, the castle has also been the recipient of many private collections and boasts an antique firefighter display, a collection of WWII artifacts, and a sizable bit of Pikes Peak International Hill Climb memorabilia.
 In the Great Hall is one of the largest collections of Charles Rockey’s paintings on public display.
 Rockey was an icon of Manitou we lost in June of 2019.